kopia/kopia/site/content/docs/Features/_index.md

 ### Compression

-Kopia can compress your datas to save extra storage and bandwidth.
+Kopia can compress your data to save extra storage and bandwidth.
 There are actually 3 compression methods available :

 * [pgzip](https://github.com/klauspost/pgzip) : gzip is a very common compression algorithm.
-It was originaly created as a replacement for the compress program used in early Unix systems.
+It was originally created as a replacement for the compress program used in early Unix systems.
 Compression and decompression can be parallelized to speed up the process.

 * [s2](https://github.com/klauspost/compress/tree/master/s2) : S2 is an extension of [Snappy](https://github.com/google/snappy).
 It's aimed for high throughput, which is why it features concurrent compression for bigger payloads.

 * [zstd](https://github.com/klauspost/compress/tree/master/zstd) : [Zstandard](https://facebook.github.io/zstd/) is a real-time compression algorithm, providing high compression ratios.
 It offers a very wide range of compression / speed trade-off, while being backed by a very fast decoder.
 A high performance compression algorithm is implemented.
 For now focused on speed.

 You can activate compression on a per directory basis

 ```shell
 kopia policy set <path> --compression=<pgzip|s2|zstd>